Dudley: Secondary education

 There are several secondary schools in and around Dudley.
 The Dudley Academies Trust, created in association with Dudley College, runs four of these: Beacon Hill Academy in Sedgley, The Link Academy in Netherton, Pegasus Academy in Holly Hall, and St James Academy near the town centre.

 Bishop Milner Catholic College is a Roman Catholic secondary school in the town.
 Opened in 1960, it became one of the first Roman Catholic secondary schools in the region and is the oldest existing secondary school – by name – in Dudley.

-All of the town's grammar schools were changed to comprehensives in 1975.
-Casualties of this change included Dudley's girls and boys grammar schools, which merged with the nearby Park Secondary School to form The Dudley School (which in turn became Castle High upon a merger with The Blue Coat School in 1989, and now comprises the St James Academy).
-Several other grammar schools, such as the High Arcal School (now Beacon Hill Academy), survived merely with a change in status.

-Dudley traditionally ran a system of 5–7 infant, 7–11 junior and 11+ secondary schools, but in September 1972 the system was altered to create 5–8 first, 8–12 middle and 12+ secondary schools; though this system was not introduced in the Kingswinford area.
-The traditional school system was restored in September 1990, since Stourbridge (which had become part of the borough in 1974) had retained the traditional system, and Halesowen (also part of the borough since 1974) had reverted in 1982.
-At this time all of the town's remaining sixth forms were closed in favour of concentrating post-16 education in the borough's further education colleges.

 Special schools

 There are several special schools within Dudley, to cater for students with special educational needs.
 The Old Park School serves pupils from the age of 3 to 19, and was originally located in the Russells Hall Estate, but relocated to new premises in Quarry Bank in 2011.
 The Rosewood School also caters for children within the age range.
 It was built on the Russells Hall Estate during the 1960s, but relocated to the former Highfields Primary School site in Coseley in March 2008.

 The Woodsetton School near Sedgley caters to pupils from ages 4–11.

 Sutton School, built in 1962 in Russells Hall, caters only for pupils from 11 to 16.